 8 Best Competitor Research Tools

 Semrush is one of the most revered SEO tools on the market.
 While the tool has a plethora of useful SEO and SEM features, it’s primarily known for its outstanding keyword research and competitor research capabilities.

 The Semrush Competitive Research toolkit allows you to identify your main organic competitors, their best performing organic keywords, top pages, top paid keywords, traffic stats, and much more.

-Let me briefly explain how to do competitor research in SEMrush.
-If you’re not an SEMrush user, I’d urge you to sign up for a 30-day free trial to implement some of the action items explained below.
+Let me briefly explain how to do competitor research in Semrush.
+If you’re not a Semrush user, I’d urge you to sign up for a 30-day free trial to implement some of the action items explained below.

 To get started, click on “Competitive Research Toolkit” and go through this sequence: